-One of the weirdest points from the documentary is when they introduce this concept of athletes thinking of protein as an energy source.
-I believe it was Dr James Loomis who brought up this idea.
+One of the weirdest points from the documentary is when they introduce the concept of athletes thinking of protein as an energy source.
+Dr James Loomis brought up this idea.

-Frankly, I do not believe many athletes believe that protein is their bodies best energy source for training and performance.
+I do not believe many athletes think that protein is their body’s best energy source for training and performance.

-While most athletes do not fully understand the systems involved, I believe that carbohydrates have been so heavily emphasised for this purpose, that athletes understand that carbohydrates are the bodies preferred source of energy during exercise.
+While most athletes do not fully understand the systems involved, carbohydrates have always been emphasised for this purpose.
+Most athletes understand that carbohydrates are the body’s preferred source of energy during exercise.

-But busting this myth (whether it is a relevant myth or not) kind of helps frame their argument against higher protein intakes.
+But busting this myth (even if it is irrelevant) helps to frame their argument against higher protein intakes.

-To make matters worse though, they then go on to say that overconsumption of protein instead of carbohydrates leads to glycogen depletion, fatigue and loss of stamina.
+Making matters worse, they go on to say that overconsumption of protein leads to glycogen depletion, fatigue and loss of stamina.

-This is quite misleading since it ignores the fact that protein can comfortably be converted to glucose through gluconeogenesis.
+This is misleading since it ignores that protein can comfortably be converted to glucose through gluconeogenesis.

 Protein Needs for Muscle Growth

-He also mentioned (rightly so) that these numbers are likely higher than what most athletes need to be consuming throughout their careers depending on their needs.
-This is more of a target for maximising muscle anabolism.
+He rightly mentioned these numbers are likely higher than what most athletes need to be consuming throughout their careers depending on their needs.
+This is more a target for maximising muscle anabolism.

-I do feel that he underplayed how well planned out your diet may need to be to reach these targets though.
+I do feel that he underplayed how well planned out your diet may need to be to reach the higher end of these targets though.

 He pointed out that his diet was already comfortably meeting this target.
-This kind of made it seem like you can hit this target without trying.
+This made it seem like you can hit this target without trying.

 But a large survey of vegans highlighted that their average protein intake was 83g/day.
-Obviously, this will vary from person to person, but to me it is one of many signs that it takes effort to reach a higher protein target.
+Obviously, this will vary from person to person.
+To me, t is one of many signs that it takes effort to reach a higher protein target.

-In addition to this, the higher your protein needs are in relation to your calorie needs, the more difficult this gets, as I will discuss later.
+In addition to this, the higher your protein needs are in relation to your calorie needs, the more difficult this gets.

-This is because calories are literally made up of macronutrients.
+This is because calories are made up of macronutrients.